sheikhDipta003/CSE-102-BUET/igraphics-asgn/mycodes/README.md

-# IGraphics Final Project - Pacman
+# IGraphics Assignment - Curves

 Contains code for creating a collection of controllable sine waves with controllable tracers using IGraphics, a c++ wrapper libray.